sachie5/react-punk-project/README.md

 ## 3. Key Code

 * getBeers function = acquires data from the PunkAPI.
 The url only shows a maximum amount of data so used looping to store all the data in an array name beersData.
-This ensures that the filters appl yo all the beers in the database.
+This ensures that the filters apply to all the beers in the database.

   * ABV and Brewed before data are parameters in the API so these are used as parameters in the function.